dojo/framework/docs/en/testing/supplemental.md

 import MyState from './interfaces';
 import store from './store';

-// import a stub/mock lib, doesn't have to sinon import { stub } from 'sinon';
+// import a stub/mock lib, doesn't have to be sinon import { stub } from 'sinon';

 describe('MyWidget', () => {